Watch an Introduction Video of SGAT

 Completion of Prayers

-The journey concludes with devotees receiving Prasadham, symbolising divine grace and blessings.
+The journey concludes with devotees receiving Prasadham at the dining hall, symbolising divine grace and blessings.

 Designed to provide holistic support for devotees, visitors, and community activities.